 Proximal tibia fractures refer to fractures of the upper portion of tibia below the knee.
 These fractures could be intra-articular or extra-articular.
 Intra-articular fractures are also called tibial plateau fractures and have been discussed separately.

-This article would restrict to non-articular fractures of proximal tibia.
-These fractures include metaphysic and diaphysis of tibia and roughly include upper one-third of the tibia.
+This article would restrict to non-articular fractures of the proximal tibia.

+These fractures include metaphysic and diaphysis of the tibia and roughly include upper one-third of the tibia.

 These fractures are different from tibial shaft fractures as the treatment approach and outcomes are different.

 Like tibial plateau fractures, fractures of the proximal third of tibia are associated with severe soft tissue injuries.

 Fractures of the proximal tibial shaft that are associated with high rates of malunion in valgus and procurvatum [apex anterior]

 Fractures of proximal third of tibia account for 5-11% of all tibial shaft fractures.

 In young adults, the fractures occur often as a result of a high-energy injury, such as a fall from a considerable height, sports-related trauma, and motor vehicle accidents.

 Such fractures are commonly associated with compartment syndrome.

 Older persons have poor quality bone and often get fractures because of low-energy injury (fall from a standing position).